BindBC/bindbc-bgfx/README.md

 </div>

 # BindBC-bgfx
 This project provides a set of both static and dynamic D bindings to [bgfx](https://github.com/bkaradzic/bgfx).
 They are compatible with `@nogc` and `nothrow`, and can be compiled with BetterC compatibility.
-This package supersedes the old [C99 bgfx bindings by @GoaLitiuM](https://github.com/GoaLitiuM/bindbc-bgfx).
+This package is based on and supersedes the old [bgfx C99 API bindings by @GoaLitiuM](https://github.com/GoaLitiuM/bindbc-bgfx).

 | Table of Contents |
 |-------------------|